desduvauchelle/file-explorer/README.md

 2. If a module is `import`ed by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).
 3. Otherwise, modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`.

-## Static Type Checking

-This project comes with Flow support out of the box!
-You can annotate your code with types, [get Flow errors as ESLint errors](https://github.com/amilajack/eslint-plugin-flowtype-errors), and get [type errors during runtime](https://github.com/gcanti/babel-plugin-tcomb-boilerplate) during development.
-Types are completely optional.

 ## Dispatching redux actions from main process

 see discusses in [#118](https://github.com/chentsulin/electron-react-boilerplate/issues/118) and [#108](https://github.com/chentsulin/electron-react-boilerplate/issues/108)